 use the Oracle Call Interface statement cache

-caching lets cursors be used without re-parsing the statement.
-Statement
+Database cursors be used without re-parsing the statement.
+Statement caching

-caching also reduces metadata transfer costs between the cx_Oracle and the
+also reduces metadata transfer costs between cx_Oracle and the database.

-The statement cache size can be set with
+standalone connections.
+The size can subsequently be changed with

 (AWR) “bytes sent via SQL*Net to client” values.
 The latter statistic should